-Writing By Writers is pleased to offer two, one-week, dog-friendly, residencies at The Wolf House in NE Minneapolis, Minnesota, March 4-11, 2017 and July 1-8, 2017.
+Writing By Writers is pleased to offer two, one-week, dog-friendly, residencies at The Wolf House in NE Minneapolis, Minnesota, March 3-10, 2018 and early July 2018.
 The Wolf House Residency is open to fiction writers, creative nonfiction writers and poets.
 Lodging is provided free of charge, however residents are responsible for their own meals, transportation and personal needs while at the residency.
 The Wolf House is dog-friendly and your dog is welcome to join you at the residency.
 Residencies are intended for writers only.
 No spouses, children or friends are allowed.

 Applications are due by January 1st and selections will be made by January 15th.
 Applicants will be asked to provide a statement of intent, a short writing sample and submit a $50.00 tax deductible application fee.
 The application fee will help fund fellowships at future Writing By Writers workshops.
 Click here to apply for a residency now.